microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncfeature.md

 ## Synopsis

-Used to check the status of identity synchronization features for a tenant.
+Checks the status of identity synchronization features for a tenant.

 ## Syntax